Rualito/Qiskit-One-Zero/README.md

 ### Prerequisite

-The only prerequisite is to know the basics of programming (variables and basic data types, loops, and conditionals).
-Any previous experience in python will be helpful.
-If you do not have any such experince, you can check our notebooks on python before starting the tutorial.
+Prerequisites are knowing the basics of Qiskit and basic variables and data types, loops and conditionals in python.
+Any previous experience with basic quantum mechanics will be helpful.

 ## Protocol step-by-step